Mohammed bin Rashid Space Centre: Emirates Mars Mission

 The Emirates Mars Mission, also known as the Hope Mars Mission, is a mission aimed at sending an unmanned probe to Mars by 2021.
 The probe arrived in February 2021, which marks the 50th year since the founding of the United Arab Emirates.

 The Emirates Mars Mission is the first ever space exploration mission to be carried out by the Arab World, and it is expected to drive the Middle East towards a new era of technological advancement.
-Mohammed bin Rashid Al Maktoum named the probe to Mars as the "Hope Probe" or "Al-Amal" in Arabic, as it carries the hopes for scientific development in the region.
+Mohammed bin Rash-id Al Maktoum named the probe to Mars as the "Hope Probe" or "Al-Amal" in Arabic, as it carries the hopes for scientific development in the region.
 The launch window for the Hope Probe fell in July 2020, marking the point when Earth and Mars were aligned in their orbits around the Sun and were closest to one another.
 The probe successfully launched on July 19.
 The completion and launch of the Hope Probe by this time was crucial as the next alignment would not take place before two years after 2020.

 Mohammed bin Rashid Al Maktoum stated that the Emirates Mars Mission sends three important messages to the world: "The first is for the world: that Arab civilization once played a great role in contributing to human knowledge and will play that role again.
 The second is to our Arab brethren: that nothing is impossible and that we can compete with the greatest of nations in the race for knowledge.
 The third is for those who strive to reach the highest of peaks: set no limits to your ambitions and you can even reach space".